Chad Keegan

-Chad Blake Keegan (born 30 July 1979) is a South African cricketer.
+Chad Blake Keegan (born 30 July 1979) is a South African former cricketer who played County Cricket for Middlesex and Sussex.

-Early career and injuries

 Born in Johannesburg, Keegan attended Durban High School.
 He suffered several injuries in 2004, a year after being voted Middlesex Player of the Year, including a double stress-fracture and sensitive joints.
 As a consequence, he found himself having to totally remodel his bowling action.
-Injury once again ruled him out of the majority of the 2005 season, before enforcing his premature retirement aged 28, in November 2007.
+Injury once again ruled him out of the majority of the 2005 season.
+He was released by Middlesex at the end of the 2007 season.

-Recent career

-During 2009, Chad played for Henley – on – Thames Cricket club first team, and hit 100+ in 64 balls.
-He also coaches there with level 4 coach Chris Ellison.
 In 2009, he was given a trial by Sussex, and played for their 2nd XI.
 He played for the first team in the Friends Provident Trophy against Surrey.
-Sussex lost the match, but Chad Keegan bowled seven overs, getting 2 wickets for 53 runs, and scoring 38 runs with the bat, at around about a run-a-ball.
+Sussex lost the match, but Keegan bowled seven overs, getting 2 wickets for 53 runs, and scoring 38 runs with the bat at a run-a-ball.
+Keegan was released by Sussex at the end of the 2010 season in which he took 21 wickets in 18 white-ball matches.

+Keegan played Minor Counties cricket for Oxfordshire from 2011 until his retirement in 2016.